doetoe/blockchain/README.md

 # README #

 The lowest level system consists of a network of *nodes* that mindlessly mine data blocks satisfying a proof-of-work and forming a *blockchain*, and synchronize these among each other.
-Since the main focus of this exercise is not in the networking details (for the moment), like peer discovery, block broadcasting, etc, there is a *tracker* that allows nodes to find each other.

 For this to works correctly you need the modules